Moduli Spaces of Pentagonal Subdivision Tilings

-In Section \ref{region}, we divide the sphere into a number of regions, and discuss which regions are completely inside or outside the moduli.
-The remaining regions only have parts contained in the moduli.
-In Section \ref{boundary}, we derive formulae of the boundary of moduli parts in these remaining regions, in preferred stereographic projections (called $A$- and $B$-projections).
-In Section \ref{picture}, we draw authentic picture of moduli in the preferred stereographic $M$-projection, by using M\"obius transforms to translate data in Section \ref{boundary}.
-In the final Section \ref{feature}, we discuss reductions of edge length combination $a^2b^2c$, which are indicated by three curves in each moduli.
-Moreover, we calculate the area of three moduli, which are roughly 21.5\%, 11.5\%, 4.9\% of the total area of sphere.
+In Section \ref{region}, we divide the sphere into a number of regions, and discuss which regions are completely inside or outside the moduli space.
+The remaining regions only have some parts contained in the moduli space.
+In Section \ref{boundary}, we derive the formulae of the boundary of the moduli space parts in these remaining regions, in preferred stereographic projections (called $A$- and $B$-projections).
+In Section \ref{picture}, we draw perspective pictures of the moduli space in the preferred stereographic $M$-projection, by using M\"obius transforms to translate data in Section \ref{boundary}.
+In the final Section \ref{feature}, we discuss various features of the moduli space, including the upper bounds of the edges, the reductions by the equalities of edge lengths, and the size of the moduli space.
+We explicitly express the areas of the three moduli spaces in terms of elliptic integrals.
+They are roughly 21.5\%, 11.5\%, 4.9\% of the total area of the sphere.

-All calculation are done by symbolic calculation software.
-All pictures are authentic (except the first of Figure \ref{div_triangle}, and Figure \ref{same_curve}), with curves drawn in parameterized form.
+All calculations are done by symbolic calculation software.
+All pictures are either real 3D pictures or of the perspective view (except the first of Figure \ref{div_triangle}, and Figure \ref{same_curve}), with curves drawn in parameterized form.
+All non-decimal values are precise.
+The decimal values such as $R=0.53308$ mean $0.53308\le R<0.53309$.
+The only exception is the decimal values in Table \ref{supremum}, where $\sup a=0.6259072384\pi$ mean $0.6259072383\pi<\sup a<0.6259072384\pi$.
+The obvious reason for the exception is that the values in the table must be upper bounds.